yaoalex/wbapptester/README.md

 # webapptester
-Command line tool that generates boilerplate unit test code for your http handlers
+Command line tool that generates boilerplate unit tests for your http handlers